-The fabulous internet thingy called Medium plopped this hefty blob o’ truth into my inbox today: You Can’t Make a Living as a Writer Because Writing isn’t a Job.
+The fabulous internet thingy called Medium plopped this hefty blob o’ truth (which certainly pertains to writing a novel) into my inbox today: You Can’t Make a Living as a Writer Because Writing isn’t a Job.
 You should read it, but if you’re not inclined, here’s the upshot.

 Writers have day jobs because being a writer isn’t a job.
 Writing is a thing you can do if you like it!
 It’s a thing you might get paid for, now and again, if you’re good at it!
 But it’s not a job. – Ester Bloom

 I’ve written in one form or another from the time I learned to spell.
-Ten years ago, I started writing novels and discovered there is no form of entertainment quite like digging into a character’s head and convincing him to spill his deepest secrets.
+Ten years ago, I started writing a novel and discovered there is no form of entertainment quite like digging into a character’s head and convincing him to spill his deepest secrets.
 I write for the sheer joy of it.
 Falling into the story world feels a lot like falling madly in love.
 It’s an all-consuming process that leaves you by turns giddy, sentimental, and obsessive.

 Writing a novel is also a little like working on a jigsaw puzzle.
 Every novel consists of thousands of tiny pieces which all fit together.
 When I open a new jigsaw puzzle box, I’m incredulous that every piece will be there and will fit perfectly with another piece.
 My husband hates jigsaw puzzles and sees them as 1,000 to 3,000 occasions to be frustrated.
 But I see them as 1,000 to 3,000 opportunities to say “Yes!
 This is the piece that fits!”